dalyw01/Setup-Files/setup_jenkins.md

 # Setup Jenkins

-Jenkins is a helpful tool for automating jobs.
+Jenkins is a helpful tool for automating tasks.

 These jobs can vary in complexity.
-From building and deploying to simply running scripts.
+From building and deploying code to simply running scripts.

 ## Downloads